 - Regulatory capital deficiencies

 - Individual enforcement actions

-- Market timing and late day trading
+- Market making and proprietary trading

 - Criminal proceedings